alpinechough/Alpinechough.Srtm/README.markdown

 Hello World
 -----------

 To write your first application, create an empty .NET project in your favorite language in MonoDevelop or Visual Studio and reference the Alpinechough.Srtm library.
-Download [N47E011.hgt](http://dds.cr.usgs.gov/srtm/version2_1/SRTM3/Eurasia/) and store this file the "SrtmDataFiles" folder.
+Download [N47E011.hgt](http://dds.cr.usgs.gov/srtm/version2_1/SRTM3/Eurasia/N47E011.hgt.zip) and [S17W069.hgt](http://dds.cr.usgs.gov/srtm/version2_1/SRTM3/South_America/S17W069.hgt.zip).
+Store the files in the "SrtmDataFiles" folder.

 	using System;
 	using Alpinechough.Srtm;